Medieval weights and measures: English system

-The best-attested of these is the perch, which varied in length from 10 to 25 feet, with the most common value (16 feet or 5.03 m) remaining in use until the twentieth century.
+The best-attested of these is the perch which was approximately 5.03 m or 161/2 feet.
+It remained in use until the twentieth century.

 Later development of the English system continued in 1215 in the Magna Carta.
 Standards were renewed in 1496, 1588 and 1758.

-Some of these units would go on to be used in later Imperial units and in the US system, which are based on the English system from the 1700s.
+Some of these units would go on to be used in later Imperial units and in the US system.

 Danish system

 From May 1, 1683, King Christian V of Denmark introduced an office to oversee weights and measures, a justervæsen, to be led by Ole Rømer.
 The definition of the alen was set to 2 Rhine feet.
 Rømer later discovered that differing standards for the Rhine foot existed, and in 1698 an iron Copenhagen standard was made.
 A pendulum definition for the foot was first suggested by Rømer, introduced in 1820, and changed in 1835.
 The metric system was introduced in 1907.